World Chess Championship 1975

 The 1975 World Chess Championship was not played due to a dispute over the match format.
 Champion Bobby Fischer (United States) was to play Anatoly Karpov (Soviet Union) in Manila, commencing June 1, 1975.
 Fischer refused to play the then-standard "Best of 24 games" match and, after FIDE was unable to work out a compromise, forfeited his title instead.
 Karpov was named World Champion by default on April 3, 1975.

 1973 Interzonal tournaments

 Two 18-player, single round robin Interzonals were played with the top three from each qualifying for the Candidates Tournament.
-Leningrad and Petropolis, Brazil were the venues.
+Leningrad and Petrópolis, Brazil were the venues.